succinctlabs/tendermintx/README.md

 3. Sign up for an account on the platform.

-4. Create a new project on the Succinct Platform with your fork of `tendermintx`.
+4. Create a new project on the Succinct Platform by importing your fork of `tendermintx`.

-5. Go to `Releases` and create two new releases, one for `step` and one for `skip`.
+5. In your project on the platform, go to `Releases`.
+Create two new releases, one for `step` and one for `skip`.
 Use the `main` branch and set the entrypoint accordingly.

-6. Go to `Settings` and set `TENDERMINT_RPC_URL` in `Environment Variables`.
+6. In your project on the platform, go to `Settings`.
+Set `TENDERMINT_RPC_URL` in `Environment Variables`.
 This should be a valid full node RPC for your Tendermint chain.

 7. Once the releases are completed building, go to `Deployments` to deploy the verifiers for `step` and `skip`.

-8. Open your fork of `TendermintX`.
+8. Open the code for your fork of `TendermintX` again.

 8. Update `contracts/.env` accoridng to `contracts/.env.example`.
+Note: The genesis parameters are typically sourced from a recent header from your Tendermint chain.

-Then deploy your `TendermintX` contract and initialize it with your function ID & genesis parameters.
-Note: The genesis parameters are typically sourced from a recent header from the Tendermint chain.
+9. Deploy your `TendermintX` contract and initialize it with your function ID & genesis parameters using the commands below.
 ```
 forge install

 forge script script/Deploy.s.sol --rpc-url $ETHEREUM_RPC_URL --private-key $PRIVATE_KEY --etherscan-api-key $ETHERSCAN_API_KEY --verify TendermintX --broadcast
 ```

-9. Request a `SUCCINCT_API_KEY` from the platform if you have not already.
+10. Request a `SUCCINCT_API_KEY` from the platform if you have not already.
 Update `.env` according to `.env.example`.

-Then, run `TendermintX` script to update the light client continuously (currently set to once every 240 minutes).
+11. Run `TendermintX` script to update the light client continuously (currently set to update once every 4 hours).

 ```
 cargo run --bin tendermintx --release
 ```

+12. Now, go the platform to monitor the status of your proofs.
+Generating a Tendermint LC proof takes anywhere from 4-15 minutes, depending on your validator set size!

+### Tendermint RPC's
+To find a list of RPC's for most Tendermint chains, check out [this page](https://deving.zone/en/cosmos/chains) created by @deving_zone.